aragon/lock-to-vote-plugin/TESTS.md

 └── When calling isGranted
     ├── Given a plugin with zero minimum voting power │   └── It should return true
-    └── Given a plugin with a minimum voting power
+    ├── Given a plugin with a minimum voting power
-        ├── It should return true when 'who' holds the minimum voting power └── It should return false when 'who' holds less than the minimum voting power
+    │   ├── It should return true when 'who' holds the minimum voting power │   └── It should return false when 'who' holds less than the minimum voting power └── Given the sender created many proposals
+        └── It the voting power required should be proportional to the amount of proposals created
 ```